MateuszSuder/MateuszSuder/README.md

 Because of things I like I always tried to keep them together, that's why you can find Minesweeper in JS or games in PixiJS in my repositories!
 I'm really happy I can keep my passion to Frontend and those games together and I would love to be part of bigger projects using this technologies.

+I know slots from client side.
+I know a lot of providers and their games and I also know what people like in those games and which games are clients' favorite ones.
+Gambling industry is really fun for me and I'd want to take more significant part of it.

 ## Currently working with:
 ![Angular](https://raw.githubusercontent.com/MateuszSuder/MateuszSuder/master/assets/Angular.webp)
 ![HTML5](https://raw.githubusercontent.com/MateuszSuder/MateuszSuder/master/assets/HTML5.webp)